25hanmatthew/rocketcursor/README.md

 - Uses CoolProp for thermodynamic properties, with optional REFPROP support when installed.
 - Runs time-marching simulations with scheduled valve/controller actions.
 - Plots node and connection histories with Matplotlib.
+- Provides a local web UI for chat-driven design runs and manual JSON uploads.
 - Provides a command-line JSON runner for automated validation, simulation, and result export.

 ## Repository Layout